kubewarden/kubewarden-controller/docs/policy-server/README.md

 as well as uploaded to the release page.

 After the container image building, the container image and their attestations are signed using cosign.
-The attestation files are stoed inside a tarball with the checksum file with the md5sum for the files there.
+The attestation files are stored inside a tarball with the checksum file with the md5sum for the files there.
 Therefore, after downloading the attestation files from the [release page](https://github.com/kubewarden/policy-server/releases), extracting them,